terencechain/consensus-specs/specs/_features/epbs/beacon-chain.md

 **Note:** The `ExecutionPayload` is modified to contain the builder's index and the bid value.
 It also contains a transaction inclusion list summary signed by the corresponding beacon block proposer and the list of indices of transactions in the parent block that have to be excluded from the inclusion list summary because they were satisfied in the previous slot.

+TODO: `builder_index` and `value` do not need to be in the payload sent to the engine, but they need to be in the header committed to the state.
+Either we move them out here to the envelope and we add them to back when comparing with the committed header, or we keep as here and we will be sending 16 extra bytes to the EL that are ignored.
 ```python
 class ExecutionPayload(Container):
     # Execution block header fields